 We are the incubators for community empowerment.

-If you are seeking an affordable opportunity to renew or deepen your relationship with God, to grow spiritually or to witness Christ at work, join us in 2018 as we travel to the active Franciscan mission in Guaymas, Sonora, Mexico.
+If you are seeking an affordable opportunity to renew or deepen your relationship with God, to grow spiritually or to witness Christ at work, join us February 15-18, 2018 as we travel to the active Franciscan mission in Guaymas, Sonora, Mexico.

 The Meson de Jesus is a dining room providing two meals a day, six days a week, for the people who reflect the poor neighborhood in which it is located.
 Toddlers with their parents, the mentally and physically challenged, travelers, persons suffering from addictions and the elderly come together to share a hot meal and a respite from a life full of hardship.
 Family members also carry food home to those who are too weak to walk.
 Additionally, the Meson functions as a community center with our social workers supplying support in many aspects of life.